ralacerda/website/content/blog/en/dependency-injection.md

 - Bad abstractions complicate more than they help
 - Can lead to over-engineering in simple projects

-For me, the scenarios where Dependency Injection brings the biggest advantages are in code with external dependencies, with multiple implementations, or that needs to be easily testable.
+Therefore, I would not use this pattern in small projects or prototypes.
+For me, the scenarios where Dependency Injection brings the biggest advantages are:

+- Code with external dependencies (APIs, databases)
+- Systems with multiple possible implementations
+- Projects that need to be easily testable
+- Medium to large applications with multiple developers